MaHDiaLaGaB/cs50-final-project/README.md

 ### My motivation

-This is final project for CS50 Harvard online program after nine weeks studying hard bitween learning the essinsials of programming with C to the advanced topics in C programming to more modern language yes it is python and from here we learned more about frameworks and here i loved Flask.
+This is the final project for CS50 Harvard online program after nine weeks of studying hard between learning the essentials of programming with C to the advanced topics in C programming to more modern language yes it is python and from here we learned more about frameworks and here i loved Flask.